 What is capacity requirements planning strategy?

-Capacity requirements planning strategy is the type of process used to find out and add the required capacity along with the available resources to meet the customer demand.
+Capacity requirements planning strategy is the process used to find out and add the required capacity and the available resources to meet the customer demand.

-If there is a lack of capacity planning, it is difficult to meet customer’s demands that lead to losing the customer.
+If there is a lack of capacity planning, it is difficult to meet customers’ demands, leading to losing the customer.

 This method is a belligerent approach.
 In this method, the manufacturer invests to increase his resource capacity before an increase in actual demand.